NASA-AMMOS/MMGIS/docs/helps/LayersTool-Filtering.md

 There are two spatial modes and they depend on the value of "R" or Radius.

-- _Contains:_ If `Radius=0`, the query feature will be a point and the filter will search for _all features that contain that point_.
+- _Contains:_ If `Radius = 0`, the query feature will be a point and the filter will search for _all features that contain that point_.
 This primarily works on polygonal features.
-- _Intersects:_ If `Radius>0`, the query feature will be a circle and the filter will search for _all features that either intersect or are contained by the circle._
+- _Intersects:_ If `Radius > 0`, the query feature will be a circle and the filter will search for _all features that either intersect or are contained by the circle._

 The spatial query is *AND*ed with the property-value query.

 ### Finally

-Use the `Submit` button to submit the query and the `Clear Filter` button to reset the layer to its intial unfiltered state.
+Use the `Submit` button to submit the query and the `Clear Filter` button to reset the layer to its initial unfiltered state.